A grey Scottish Fold with piercing amber eyes looks into the camera from a grey couch.

 Scottish Fold Personality

-After their ears, the first thing you will notice about a Scottish Fold is their habit of posing in odd positions—flat out on the floor like a little frog, sitting up for all the world as if they were a meerkat on a nature program, or lying on their back, paws up in the air.
-And although you might assume that their ears are less mobile than those of other cats, such is not the case.
-Scottish Folds use those ears to communicate quite effectively, adding comments in a quiet, chirpy voice when necessary.
+After their distinctive ears, the first thing you’ll notice about a Scottish Fold is their quirky habit of striking unusual poses.
+Whether they’re sprawled out on the floor like a little frog, sitting up like a meerkat on a nature documentary, or lying on their back with paws in the air, they certainly know how to capture attention.
+Despite their seemingly immobile ears, Scottish Folds are quite expressive with them and communicate effectively, often adding soft, chirpy comments when necessary.

 Scottish Fold Health